 - Tomboyish Name: Again, Billie Jo.

-- Trademark Favorite Food: Billie's love of apples is noted several times.
+- Trademark Favorite Food: Billie's love of apples, which stems from her mother's apple trees, is noted several times.
 The book even includes a recipe for apple sauce in the afterword.

 - Unnamed Parent: Averted with Billie Jo's father, whose name is revealed to be "Bayard".
 Also averted with her mother, who is referred to once as "Polly" (and "Pol" twice by her husband).